What Are Retinal Disorders?

 Patients can experience several signs that indicate they have retinal damage, such as dim central vision, floaters, light flashes, double vision, or distorted vision.
-If you experience any of these issues, we highly recommend scheduling an appointment to review the problem and provide treatment options to prevent further damage.
+If you experience any of these issues, we highly recommend scheduling an appointment to review the problem with a retina specialist and provide treatment options to prevent further damage.

 Is retinal damage permanent?